hiteshsankhat/ChessUsingVanilaJS/README.md

-# Multi player chess using react
+# Muti Player chess using react